creeping-vampires/neura-vaults-contracts/README.md

 ## Overview

-The YieldAllocatorVault protocol is designed to optimize yield generation for stablecoin assets (USDe) by allocating them across multiple lending pools on the Hyperliquid blockchain.
+The Neura-Vault protocol is designed to optimize yield generation for stablecoin assets (USDe) by allocating them across multiple lending pools on the Hyperliquid blockchain.
 The protocol follows the ERC-4626 tokenized vault standard, providing users with shares that represent their proportional ownership of the underlying assets and generated yield.

 ### Protocol Goals